-Details: Apple Watch, an original painting, on 2.5 x 2.5 inch stretched canvas, with a wooden frame.
+Details: Lunar eclipse, an original painting, on 2.5 x 2.5 inch stretched canvas, with a wooden frame.
 The painting is about a quarter inch thick, with painted sides, so you can display it as is, on the wooden frame, or however you wish.
 The back of the painting contains the title, the date painted, Nitrozac's signature, and a fingerprint for authenticity.

 Best of luck to all bidders, and to the winner, I know you will adore this little painting as much as I do.
 It was an absolute pleasure to paint and to be honest, it will be very hard to part with!